October 31st, 2016 |

 Leaders at these companies understand the final push in the last 60 days of the year can mark the difference between big celebrations and a despondent look back at what might have been.

 In horse racing, the straight areas between turns of a race track are called “stretches” and the part of the track between the last turn and the winning post is called the “home stretch.”
 During a race, horses may circle the track several times.
 So the term, coined as an American idiom in the late 1830s, refers not to part of the track but rather to part of the track at a certain point in the race.
-The expression is now used outside racing to encourage others to persist toward a goal in the face of obstacles.
+Whilst those who click here may already be familiar with this figure of speech, the expression is now used outside racing to encourage others to persist toward a goal in the face of obstacles.

 For those approaching the finish line of their fiscal year, there are three essential steps that must be taken to ensure a strong finish.